 - Don’t leave your car damp and always dry off after washing

 Rusting on a car can immediately give a bad look to your image.
-Even if your car is new, it is naturally prone to get rust spots.
+You must know that car valuation is important before selling, and if there is rust on your car then the valuation of your car becomes more affective for you.
 To avoid any embarrassing situations with your car, try to treat the rust spots as soon as you encounter them.

 Leaving them for a little longer will only make things worse, so it is better to act immediately and try to remove rust on a car by getting help from this article on how to repair rust on a car.